 Saying goodbye is not rare anymore, actually, it is quite normal for you actually.
-It doesn’t mean you have got a cold-heart, you just admit the universal rule ‘nothing lasts forever’.
+It doesn't mean you have got a cold-heart, you just admit to the universal rule "nothing lasts forever".

 It sounds like you have many things to catch up, doesn't it?
 What if returning home is not as sweet as you expected?